mozilla/autophone/USAGE.md

                                 AWS Access Key used to access AWS S3.
                                 Defaults to None.
 If specified, --s3-upload-bucket
                                 and --aws-secret-access-key-id must also be specified.
+          --reboot-on-error     Reboot host in the event of an unrecoverable error.Defaults to False.
+          --maximum-heartbeat=MAXIMUM_HEARTBEAT
+                                Maximum heartbeat in seconds before worker is considered to be hung.
+Defaults to 900.

 ##### Configuring Email notifications